gullerya/object-observer/README.md

 - __1.0.6__
   - Performance improvements (plain objects for events, WeakMap instead of Map wherever possible, other tightens)
   - Minor fixes on `1.0.4` and `1.0.5`

-- __1.0.3__
-  - Fixed [Issue no. 9](https://github.com/gullerya/object-observer/issues/9) - incorrect tail array items indexing/pathing after performing `splice` which inserts new items in the middle of array

 For a short preview you may want to play with this [JSFiddle](https://jsfiddle.net/gullerya/5a4tyoqs/).